ZETA (fusion reactor): Pinch concept

 A potential solution to the confinement problem had been detailed in 1934 by Willard Harrison Bennett.
-Any electrical current creates a magnetic field, and due to the Lorentz force, this causes an inward directed force.
+Any electric current creates a magnetic field, and due to the Lorentz force, this causes an inward directed force.
 This was first noticed in lightning rods.
 Bennett showed that the same effect would cause a current to "self-focus" a plasma into a thin column.
 A second paper by Lewi Tonks in 1937 considered the issue again, introducing the name "pinch effect".
 It was followed by a paper by Tonks and William Allis.

 Applying a pinch current in a plasma can be used to counteract expansion and confine the plasma.
 A simple way to do this is to put the plasma in a linear tube and pass a current through it using electrodes at either end, like a fluorescent lamp.
 This arrangement still produces no confinement along the length of the tube, so the plasma flows onto the electrodes, rapidly eroding them.
 This is not a problem for a purely experimental machine, and there are ways to reduce the rate.
 Another solution is to place a magnet next to the tube; when the magnetic field changes, the fluctuations cause an electric current to be induced in the plasma.
 The major advantage of this arrangement is that there are no physical objects within the tube, so it can be formed into a torus and allow the plasma to circulate freely.

 The toroidal pinch concept as a route to fusion was explored in the UK during the mid-1940s, especially by George Paget Thomson of Imperial College London.
 With the formation of the Atomic Energy Research Establishment (AERE) at Harwell, Oxfordshire, in 1945, Thomson repeatedly petitioned the director, John Cockcroft, for funds to develop an experimental machine.
 These requests were turned down.
 At the time there was no obvious military use, so the concept was left unclassified.
 This allowed Thomson and Moses Blackman to file a patent on the idea in 1946, describing a device using just enough pinch current to ionise and briefly confine the plasma while being heated by a microwave source that would also continually drive the current.

 As a practical device there is an additional requirement, that the reaction conditions last long enough to burn a reasonable amount of the fuel.
 In the original Thomson and Blackman design, it was the job of the microwave injection to drive the electrons to maintain the current and produce pinches that lasted on the order of one minute, allowing the plasma to reach 500 million K. The current in the plasma also heated it; if the current was also used as the heat source, the only limit to the heating was the power of the pulse.
 This led to a new reactor design where the system operated in brief but very powerful pulses.
 Such a machine would demand a very large power supply.